pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "[S]tart by having a clear vision of your ultimate physique, then follow it up with a plan on how you'll create it.
 Nothing happens by accident."
 --Arnold Schwarzenegger

-"On of life's curious ironies is that individuals who are overweight also have a tendency to be tired, while those who expend a lot of energy exercising seem to have more."
+"One of life's curious ironies is that individuals who are overweight also have a tendency to be tired, while those who expend a lot of energy exercising seem to have more."
 --Arnold Schwarzenegger [Similar: "The gluttony and the sloth are the *result* of the biochemistry, not the cause." --Dr. Lustig]

 "If it suits you, think of me as your private personal trainer.